-Your houseboat is equipped with a start battery for your engine and generator.
-The start batteries will recharge only while the engine or generator is running.
+Your houseboat is equipped with a start battery for your engine.
+The start batteries will recharge only while the engine is running.

-You also have cabin/house batteries that charge only when the generator is running, do not let them drop below 12 volts at any time.
+You also have cabin/house batteries that charge off of solar power or when the generator is running, do not let them drop below 12 volts at any time.

 Once your cabin/house batteries fall below 12 volts, you will need to start your generator to recharge the system.
-Charge batteries until you get a float charge or absorb charge.